 Frequently Asked Questions

 Hopefully, most of these questions have been answered above and in the following section.
-But if there’s something you’re still not sure about, make sure to let us know and we can include it.
+But if there’s something you’re unsure about, let us know, and we can include it.

 How do I store bokashi bran?